hdavid16/InventoryManagement.jl/README.md

 - `inv_position::DataFrame`: timeseries Inventory Position for each node at the end of each period
 - `replenishments::DataFrame`: timeseries Replenishment orders placed on each edge at the end of each period
 - `shipments::DataFrame`: current shipments and time to arrival for each node
-- `production::DataFrame`: current material production committed to an edge and lead time to ship
+- `production::DataFrame`: current material production committed to an edge and lead time to ship.
+Note: byproducts are scheduled to go to the producing node `n` (edge `(n,n)`).
 - `demand::DataFrame`: timeseries with realization of demand, sold units, unfulfilled demand, and backlog at each market
 - `profit::DataFrame`: timeseries with profit at each node
 - `reward::Float64`: reward in the system (used for RL)